I-2-1-40.Critical Case Procedures

 1. Identifying Critical Cases

 All employees who initially screen files and mail are responsible for bringing potentially critical cases to the attention of a person with the authority to designate critical cases.
-If a claimant submits a critical allegation by fax or mail, the employee who is responsible for associating the mail with the case file will complete the Critical Request Evaluation Sheet in HALLEX I-2-1-95 based on the written allegation.
+If a staff person reviews a case and thinks it may meet the criteria of one of the critical categories or if a claimant submits a critical allegation by fax or mail, staff will refer the case to the person with authority to designate critical cases with a “Referral” in HACPS or a “To Do Item” in CPMS.

-If a claimant calls or comes to the HO alleging a critical situation while the case is pending, the employee who receives the call or speaks to the claimant will obtain as much information about the situation as possible, using the Critical Request Evaluation Sheet in HALLEX I-2-1-95 as a guide.
-The employee will also complete a report of contact (form SSA-5002) documenting the call or visit.
-If appropriate, the employee may have the claimant complete a form SSA-795, Statement of Claimant or Other Person, describing the critical situation.
+If a claimant calls or comes to the HO alleging a critical situation while the case is pending, the employee who receives the call or speaks to the claimant will obtain as much information about the situation as possible and document the call with a Report of Contact (form SSA-5002).
+If appropriate, the employee may have the claimant complete a form SSA-795, Statement of Claimant or Other Person, describing the situation.

-All documentation will be associated with the record and the employee will notify the appropriate person of the need for a critical case review as follows:
+The employee will associate all documentation with the record and notify the appropriate person of the need for a case review as follows:

-• For an electronic file, the employee will use a “To Do Item” to alert the appropriate person of the need for a critical case review.
+• For an electronic file, the employee will use a CPMS “To Do Item” or HACPS “Referral” to alert the appropriate person of the need for a case review.

 • For paper cases, the employee will hand-carry the file to a person with the authority to designate cases as critical.